google/product-dsa/INSTALLATION.md

 ## Grant other users access
 To grant access permissions for additional users one should go to https://console.cloud.google.com/security/iap and create principals with "IAP-secured Web App User" role.
+If you use Google Workspace then it can make sense to add the whole domain as IAP principal.

 ## Setup